bganguly/coding_exercise/README.md

 large lockers (it’s a big Vegas hotel).
 You can assume that all checked bags fit into one of these three sizes.
 The program should always assign the smallest available locker that fits the bag.

+# Lockerz Solution

+The general approach is that there will be three javascript arrays with 1000 elements each that represent the three types of lockers.
+The program initialises the arrays with 0's and as each bag is assigned to a locker of the appropriate type, the appropriate array element is set to 1.

+For assigning a bag to a locker, the three locker types are 'looked=up'